-Everyone will gobble up this Easy 7 Layer Taco Dip with cream cheese, salsa, guacamole, and more!
-It’s quick to put together, and it’ll be the hit of your next get-together.
+Everyone will gobble up this 7 Layer Taco Dip with cream cheese, salsa, guacamole, and more!
+It’s a must-have for any party.

-Best of all, you can make it ahead, making it an ideal party dish that everyone will love.
+The taco flavors are a hit with kids and adults alike.
+Best of all, you can make it ahead, making it an ideal party dish, so you can enjoy the party too!

 Jump to:

-Top tips for making an easy taco dip
+Top tips for making 7 Layer taco dip

 - Make sure the cream cheese is softened to room temperature.
 This will make it easy to combine with the taco seasoning.